tatwairungu/TrackDeni/TrackDeni_Progress_Report.md

 - ✅ Production-ready data migration with validation and rollback
 - ✅ Automatic cloud sync for multi-device access
 - ✅ Enhanced authentication with email, Google, and phone options
+- ✅ Cross-device synchronization verified and working perfectly
+- ✅ Production-ready security rules tested and validated

-**Recommendation:** Proceed with M-Pesa payment integration and security rules hardening to complete the MVP and launch to production.
+**Recommendation:** Proceed with M-Pesa payment integration to complete the MVP and launch to production.
+All core infrastructure including authentication, data sync, and security rules are now production-ready.

 ---